theoramos1/Catequese/README.md

 These requirements are listed in the installation manual which ships with the project.

+After cloning the repository run `composer install` from the project root to fetch the PHP dependencies.
+The installed packages include the QR code library and PHPUnit which are required for generating payment QR codes and running the test suite.

 ## Configuration files

 All configuration lives under `core/config/`: